 The treatment of investment arbitration awards by our national courts is the same as the enforcement of a court ruling or an award not related to investment.
-The Spanish Procedural Law (Act 1/2000, of 7 January 2000) states in its article 517 that arbitration awards shall be enforced.
+Our Spanish Procedural Law (Act 1/2000, of 7 January 2000) states in its article 517 that arbitration awards shall be enforced.

 Challenge of awards.
-Has your State accepted the award and paid the investors?
+Has Spain accepted awards and paid investors?

-Spain has achieved the annulment of an award issued within an investment arbitration proceeding due to the above-mentioned reform of the electricity sector and cuts to renewable energies (in which Spain was ordered to pay €128 million to Eiser), arguing that there had been a conflict of interests with one of the arbitrators for being part of the arbitral tribunal in another case concerning the same issue.
+Spain has achieved the annulment of an award issued within an investment arbitration proceeding due to the abovementioned reform of the electricity sector and cuts to renewable energies (in which Spain was ordered to pay €128 million to Eiser), arguing that there had been a conflict of interest with one of the arbitrators for being part of the arbitral tribunal in another case concerning the same issue.

-According to recent news, Spain has also challenged other awards issued within investment arbitration proceedings in which Spain was ordered to pay huge amounts in compensation in relation to the above-mentioned reform of the electricity sector.
+According to recent news, Spain has also challenged other awards issued within investment arbitration proceedings in which Spain was ordered to pay huge amounts in compensation in relation to the abovementioned reform of the electricity sector.